rizbicki/UQ4ML/notebooks/Monte_Carlo_Dropout_Notebook.md

 This notebook is part of the book “Machine Learning Beyond Point
 Predictions: Uncertainty Quantification”, by Rafael Izbicki.

-Here is the R Markdown document formatted with explanations and an
-introduction:

 # Introduction

 In this document, we explore the implementation of Monte Carlo (MC)